 In 2014, alcohol-impaired driving fatalities accounted for 9,967 deaths (31 percent of overall driving fatalities).

 Life in addiction is a very lonely and difficult place to be, and most of all deadly.
-However, there IS a solution, there is a way out, and it is SOBRIETY.
+However, there IS a solution, there is a way out, and it is Recovery.
 Of course, I am not a doctor (and I do not play one on TV either LOL), or a therapist, or any licensed individual practicing any medicine.
-I am however recovering from Alcohol Use Disorder, and I would like to share what I have learned and continue to learn through my sober journey, with you, so that it may help you find your way to sobriety too!
+I am however recovering from Alcohol Use Disorder (AUD), and I would like to share what I have learned and continue to learn through my sober journey, with you, in hopes that it may help you find your way to recovery!

 There are 23 million of people in recovery in the USA alone!
 (Faces and Voices of Recovery)

 Getting sober is not shameful!

 I hope you keep coming back, because alone I cannot, but together WE CAN!

 If you, or anyone you know, is struggling with Alcohol Use Disorder (AUD)*, please check out the Sober Courage menu at the top of this page for an extensive list of support groups and recovery related articles.

 *Problem drinking that becomes severe is given the medical diagnosis of “alcohol use disorder” or AUD.
 AUD is a chronic relapsing brain disease characterized by compulsive alcohol use, loss of control over alcohol intake, and a negative emotional state when not using (Ref: NIAAA).